Chemical weapons in World War I: The Geneva Protocol, 1925

-The Geneva Protocol, signed by 132 nations on June 17, 1925, was a treaty established to ban the use of chemical and biological weapons during wartime.
+The Geneva Protocol, signed by 132 nations on June 17, 1925, was a treaty established to ban the use of chemical and biological weapons among signatories in international armed conflicts.
 As stated by Coupland and Leins, "it was fostered in part by a 1918 appeal in which the International Committee of the Red Cross (ICRC) described the use of poisonous gas against soldiers as a barbarous invention which science is bringing to perfection".
-The Protocol required that all remaining stockpiles of chemical weapons be destroyed.
 Chemical warfare agents that contained bromine, nitroaromatic, and chlorine were dismantled and destroyed.
 The destruction and disposal of the chemicals did not consider the long-term and adverse impacts on the environment.

-Although the Geneva Protocol banned the use of chemical weapons during wartime, the Protocol did not ban the production of chemical weapons.
-In fact, since the Geneva Protocol, the stockpiling of chemical weapons has continued, and weapons have become more lethal.
+The Protocol does not ban the stockpilling or production of chemical weapons as well as the use of such weaponry against non-ratifying states and in internal disturbances or conflicts, and permits reservations that allow signatories to adopt the policy of no first use.
 As a result, the Chemical Weapons Convention (CWC) was drafted in 1993, which prohibits the development, production, stockpiling, and use of chemical weapons.
 Despite there being an international ban on chemical warfare, the CWC "allows domestic law enforcement agencies of the signing countries to use chemical weapons on their citizens".